-- Prevent pupils from easily accessing their inhalers and medication - Assume that every pupil with the same condition requires the same treatment - Ignore the views of the pupil or their parents - Ignore medical evidence or opinion (although this may be challenged) - Send children with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their IHPs - If the pupil becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - Prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - Require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their pupil, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs - Prevent pupils from participating, or create unnecessary barriers to pupils participating in any aspect of school life, including school trips.
+- Prevent pupils from easily accessing their inhalers and medication, and administering their medication when and where necessary - Assume that every pupil with the same condition requires the same treatment - Ignore the views of the pupil or their parents - Ignore medical evidence or opinion (although this may be challenged) - Send children with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their IHPs - If the pupil becomes ill, send them to the school office or parents room unaccompanied or with someone unsuitable - Prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - Require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their pupil, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs - Prevent pupils from participating or create unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany their child - Administer, or ask pupils to administer medicine in school toilets.